 for (int column = 0; column < numberOfColumns; column++) {

-System.out.print(metaData.getColumnLabel(column + 1));
+out.write(metaData.getColumnLabel(column + 1));

 sep = ",";